Nord Stream pipelines sabotage: Gallery

-Involvement by the United States
+Involvement of the United States

-Der Spiegel reported that the United States Central Intelligence Agency had warned the German government of possible sabotage to the pipelines weeks beforehand.
+Russia first accused the United Kingdom, and later the United States, of being responsible for the sabotage.
+Der Spiegel reported that the United States Central Intelligence Agency (CIA) had warned the German government of possible sabotage to the pipelines weeks beforehand.
 The New York Times reported that the CIA had warned various European governments sometime in June.